In this section:

 Refer to the section Types of Breakpoints for details.

 It's also useful to know that any breakpoint can be quickly disabled by clicking on the gutter while holding Alt.

 Refer to the section Enabling, Disabling and Removing Breakpoints for details.

 Smart step into

-Sometimes it happens that you stay at a line and want to step into a particular method but not the first one which will be invoked.
-In this case you can use Smart step into by pressing Shift+F7 to choose a particular method.
+Sometimes it happens that you stay at a line and want to step into a particular method but not the first one that will be invoked.
+In this case use Smart step into by pressing Shift+F7 to choose a particular method.
 This is a great time-saver.

 Refer to the section Choosing a Method to Step Into for details.